applidium/OverlayContainer/README.md

 ### Showing & Hiding the overlay

-`OverlayContainer` provides a easy way to in-flight enable & disable notches.
+`OverlayContainer` provides a easy way to enable & disable notches on the fly.
 A frequent use case is to show & hide the overlay. `ShowOverlayExampleViewController` provides a basic implementation of it:

 ```swift
 var showsOverlay = false